 - ¼ tsp salt

-I hope that you will give these great cookies a try.
+I hope that you will give these melt in your mouth shortbread cookies a try.
 They are easy to make and require few ingredients.
 When you bite into one of them, you will think you have been transported to fields of lavender!

 Latest posts by Cynthia (see all)